postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-azure.md

 1. You'll be prompted to authorize Postman to access your Microsoft Azure account.
 After you grant access, you can close the browser tab and return to Postman.
 1. Enter information about the Azure API Management service you want to connect to your API:

-    * **Subscription:** The [subscription](https://docs.microsoft.com/en-us/azure/api-management/api-management-subscriptions) where the service was created.
+    * **Subscription** - The [subscription](https://docs.microsoft.com/en-us/azure/api-management/api-management-subscriptions) where the service was created.
-    * **Resource Group:** The [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) that contains the service.
+    * **Resource Group** - The [resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) that contains the service.
-    * **Service:** The Azure API Management [service instance](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) used for deploying your API.
+    * **Service** - The Azure API Management [service instance](https://docs.microsoft.com/en-us/azure/api-management/api-management-key-concepts) used for deploying your API.
-    * **Azure API Version:** The Azure API [version](https://docs.microsoft.com/en-us/azure/api-management/api-management-versions) that corresponds to your API version in Postman.
+    * **Azure API Version** - The Azure API [version](https://docs.microsoft.com/en-us/azure/api-management/api-management-versions) that corresponds to your API version in Postman.

 1. To connect more Azure API Management services, select **+ Add Service**.
 To remove a service, select **Remove**.
 1. When you're finished adding services, select **Connect**.